 This is pretty straightforward but you need to make sure all timelines are spelled out including any approvals!
-Often client's will want to improve different idea, etc. before you start actually creating content.
+Often client's will want to approve ideas, etc. before you start actually creating content.
 If you don't have a timeline for approvals, this can drag on forever.

 Make sure you list out the hours that you can be reached and how long it should take for either party to respond to any communication.
-There's nothing work that a client taking 2 weeks to get back to you about something that is time sensitive.
+There's nothing worse than a client taking 2 weeks to get back to you about something that is time sensitive.

 This is also important for setting boundaries.
-Personally, I don't let client's contact me after normal business hours.
+Personally, I don't give out my phone number or let clients contact me after normal business hours.

 How Work is Evaluated